Hacknet: /el Message Board

-The player is whitelisted by Naix, granting access to an Internet forum.
+The player is whitelisted by Naix, granting access to an anonymous Internet forum.
 While other members of the forum are stumped by a series of trials set up by a group named the Polar Star, the player completes the tests and is rewarded with a new hacking program.
-After that, a member of /el challenges the community to hack into a "secure" hard drive connected to the internet to be used as a server.
+After that, a member of /el challenges the community to hack into an always-online hard drive connected to the internet to be used as a server.
 If the community cannot crack it, the member will consider them failures and begin to use the hard drive.
 Undeterred, the player hacks into the server and deletes a file set up by the member, passing the test.

 CSEC

 If the player didn't hack Naix and only reported back to Entropy, they are invited to another organization called CSEC, going through an automated test.
-If the player hacked Naix, proved their skill, and completed /el's missions, Naix directly recommends them to a CSEC admin named Vap0r, skipping the automated trials altogether.
+If the player hacked Naix, proved their skill, and completed /el's missions, the Polar Star directly recommends them to a CSEC admin named Vap0r, skipping the automated trials altogether.
 Either way, the player is assigned to break into a fried chicken chain's servers and steal the recipe.
 After uploading the recipe to a drop server, the player is given an account to CSEC's contract hub, allowing them to accept and fulfill various contracts.
 While downloading several program's from CSEC's assets server, the player downloads a seemingly useless program named Sequencer.